davey108/SWE-437-Quotes-Server/README.md

 # SWE-437-Quotes-Server

 To Run the Quotes Server CLI:
-1. download/fork/clone the github with all the java classes for this assignment.
+1. Download/fork/clone the github with all the java classes for this assignment.
-2. compile the classes on your local machine(there should be no compilation errors).
+2. Compile the classes on your local machine(there should be no compilation errors).
-3. run the QuotesCLI.java file to begin the use of the interface.
+3. Run the <code>QuotesCMD.java</code> file to begin the use of the interface.
-    a. there will be a few different options you may select from to use this interface. each will have a description of its functionality

 ******************************************************
 # Changelog: